Updated sensitivities to heavy neutral leptons at the LHC far detectors and SHiP

 As expected from considerations of detector volumes, \texttt{MATHUSLA40} is found to only probe $|V_{eN}|^2$ values larger than \texttt{MATHUSLA100} can by a factor of about 5.
 Meanwhile, its exclusion limits turn out to agree well with those of \texttt{ANUBIS-shaft} except when $m_N\gtrsim 2.8~\text{GeV}$ where \texttt{ANUBIS-shaft} performs better mainly because it is more transverse. \texttt{ANUBIS-ceiling} is closer to the ATLAS IP than \texttt{ANUBIS-shaft}, thus resulting in both higher background levels and enhanced acceptances.
 Our numerical simulations show that \texttt{ANUBIS-ceiling} can test the mixing parameter squared smaller than \texttt{ANUBIS-shaft} can by approximately 2.
+Also, the latest design of the \texttt{SHiP} experiment is found to outperform the previous one by roughly a factor of 2 in testing $|V_{eN}|^2$, which is dominantly the consequence of the enhanced POT rates.

 We note that while we have confined ourselves to considering an HNL mixed with the electron neutrino only, sensitivities for an HNL mixed with the muon neutrino only would be quite similar except for some minor effects of kinematic thresholds.
 As for an HNL mixed solely with the tau neutrino, tangibly reduced sensitivity reach is expected, because of relatively stronger suppression effects of kinematic thresholds and worse reconstruction efficiencies of the $\tau$-leptons.